|

 • Spoon the batter into the prepared cake pan.

-• Place the cake in the cold oven and then set the temperature on 300 F.
+• Place the cake in the cold oven and then set the temperature to 300°F.

-• Bake for about 1 hour and 15 minutes, or until the cake springs back when lightly touched with finger.
+• Bake for about 1 hour and 15 minutes, or until the cake springs back when lightly touched with a finger or a toothpick or skewer comes out clean.
+The internal temperature will be 200–205°F when done.

 • Let the cake stand 5 minutes and then turn out onto a rack to cool.

-• Before serving, sift powdered sugar over top or drizzle with a cake glaze.
+• Before serving, sift powdered sugar over top or drizzle with a vanilla glaze (see below).

 Nutrition